Hart helps Flyers beat Stars 2-1 to end eight-game skid

 Hart is one of the NHL record-tying seven goalies Philadelphia has used this season.

-The Flyers improved to 4-7-2 under interim coach Scott Gordon and got their fourth win in 17 games.
+“He’s been unbelievable,” Konecny said of Hart.
+“We feel bad for him.
+He’s stood on his head a bunch of times for us.
+Every time he’s been in there, he’s given us a good opportunity.”

-Benn ended Hart’s bid for his first career shutout when his wrist shot from the slot with 2:51 left went off the goalie’s glove.
+The Flyers improved to 4-7-2 under Gordon and got their fourth win in 17 games.

 The Flyers appeared to retake a two-goal lead 1:48 later, but Jakub Voracek’s apparent score was waived off after a video review due to goalie interference.